-Thursday, 27 August By Viktoria Arvidsson, Rebecca Vemdal (UU); Sandra Heinma (HVS), Kristiina Frolova (EAA) Room N2 During the morning gathering we decided that the work in room N2, the green room, should concentrate on the south wall to give it a finished look.
-This decision was partly due to the reconstruction which was to take place in the southeast corner of the room.
-Some students continued the work filling holes with the coarse plaster that had been made the previous day.
+Thursday, 27 August By Viktoria Arvidsson, Rebecca Vemdal (UU); Sandra Heinma (HVS), Kristiina Frolova (EAA) Room N2 During the morning gathering it was decided that the work in room N2, the green room, should be concentrated on the south wall to give it a finished look.
+This decision was partly due to the reconstruction which will take place in the southeast corner of the room.
+Some students continued the work filling holes with the coarse plaster that was made the previous day.